Harijith-R/Apache-Airflow/Readme.md

 ### Requirement

-1. Mysql server can use this role `git@github.com:Harijith-R/MySQL.git`
+1. Mysql server can use this role: `git@github.com:Harijith-R/MySQL.git`
 2. Database to be created
 3. Mysql user to be provisioned
 4. `explicit_defaults_for_timestamp: 1` to be added in my.cnf